Biden has quietly forgiven billions in student loans despite setbacks for his signature debt plan

 State and federal investigations have found evidence that several schools misrepresented the number of graduates who find jobs, using aggressive or misleading recruitment tactics and targeting low-income, minority or other vulnerable students.

 In 2013, then-California Attorney General Kamala Harris sued Corinthian Colleges Inc., accusing it of misrepresenting job placement rates and advertising programs its schools didn’t offer.
-The complaint, citing internal Corinthian College documents, said the school saw its target demographic as “‘isolated,’ ‘impatient,’ individuals with ‘low self-esteem,’ who have ‘few people in their lives who care about them.'”
+The complaint, citing internal Corinthian College documents, said the school saw its target demographic as “‘isolated,’ ‘impatient,’ individuals with ‘low self-esteem’ who have ‘few people in their lives who care about them.'”

 Several large for-profit college chains closed in the mid-2010s under pressure from investigations, legal settlements and declining enrollment, including Corinthian Colleges, which filed for bankruptcy in 2015.

-“Our job is to protect consumers,” said California Atty.
-Gen. Rob Bonta.
+“Our job is to protect consumers,” said California Attorney General Rob Bonta.
 “It’s not their fault that someone acted in bad faith and broke the law.”

 After debt activists started organizing students to apply for borrower defense, the Obama administration appointed a special master to help organize the process in June 2015, and introduced formal regulations a year later.
 But the Education Department took a new approach to borrower defense applications under then-President Trump and Education Secretary DeVos.